McAllister Hull: The Army and Los Alamos

 In 1995, on the 50th anniversary of the atom bomb, Hull told CBS: "We were pouring two--two-speed explosives: a slow explosive called baritar, which was barium nitrate and TNT, mainly, and then a faster explosive called Comp-B, which had TNT in it and the rest of it either classified or I don't remember.
 It was--it was fast."
 Asked by a CBS reporter whether there had been "white coats" or a "lab atmosphere," Hull replied: "Oh, Lord, no."

 Hull later recalled "the day that J. Robert Oppenheimer, the director of Los Alamos, brought Gen. Leslie Groves out to the lab.
 While looking at the mold for the lens, Groves accidentally stepped on and disconnected a hot water line.
 A stream of extremely hot water came out of the socket behind him, hitting him squarely in the rear.
 Hull succeeded – just barely – in stifling his laughter, but only until Oppenheimer turned to him and remarked that the incident "just goes to show you the incompressibility of water."
 There was no way Hull could contain himself after that.
 (Hull was relieved that Groves did not recognize him at the Trinity test several months later.)"

-Hull was still at work on Fat Man At 5:30 A.M. on July 16, 1945, the test bomb produced by the project was detonated on the Alamogordo Bombing Range south of Los Alamos.
+Hull was still at work on Fat Man at 5:30 A.M. on July 16, 1945, when the test bomb produced by the project was detonated on the Alamogordo Bombing Range south of Los Alamos.
 "I was invited to go to a viewing site 20 miles away to watch," Hull later said.
 "It was pitch dark, and then suddenly, this brilliant light flashed, but since we were 20 miles away, we heard no sound," says Hull.

 Hill later said that the biggest surprise of his life was discovering that despite "strict internal security" in the Manhattan Project, "Soviet KGB agents managed to get near enough to learn some things."